Yash-Vora/Book-Recommender-System-Using-Flask/README.md

 # Book Recommender System Using Flask
 This is Book Recommender System made using Flask Framework that is used to recommend books.
-Also deployed flask app on Heroku.
+Created CI/CD Pipeline where used Docker for containerizing the flask web app and deployed it on Heroku platform.

 ## Website Link
 Link: https://book-recommender-web-app.herokuapp.com/